toggledbits/sockproxyd/README.md

     RTIM ms                 Receive timeout in milliseconds.
 If data is not received from the remote for longer than this period, the remote is disconnected.
 The default is 0, meaning no timeout is enforced.
     BLKS nbytes             Set the network block size to nbytes.
-The default is DEFAULT_BLOCKSIZE.
+The default is 2048.
 Messages larger than the network block size are received nbytes chunks.
 It is usually not necessary to change this.
     NTFY dev sid act pid    Set the device, serviceID, and action to be used for notification